 These are suitable for almost any kind of electronic music style.
 Also, reFX has some quality synths like Nexus 2 for example which is their flagship.
 It’s awesome sounding all around rompler.
 It has sounds for practically any kind of musical style from trance to house to hip hop to ambient to film music.

 All of these virtual synths are very good for electronic music.

-There’s just too much of them to list here one by one so here’s a links for places where you can browse and download whatever you want
+Actually, there’s just too many of freebies to list them one by one so here’s a links for places where you can browse and download whatever you want:

 7. Software – audio editor

-When you buy a commercial sample pack, you buy the license to use the samples and most (if not all) are roaylty free meaning if you create a song which uses samples from these sample packs, you don’t have to pay any additional fees to the sample manufacturer.
+When you buy a commercial sample pack, you buy the license to use the samples, and most (if not all) are royalty-free meaning, if you create a song which uses samples from these sample packs, you don’t have to pay any additional fees to the sample manufacturer.

-There’s also TONS of free samples available in the net.
-Here’s some links to some of the free sample resources:
+There’s also TONS of free samples available on the net.
+Here are links to some of the free sample resources: